trac-hacks/trac-WorkflowNotificationPlugin/README.txt

 The following lines define the email subject, body, and recipients for a particular notification.
-These are all Genshi Text Templates that will be rendered with a context that includes the ticket (in its current state AFTER the workflow action has been applied); the author and comment of the current change, if any; a link to the ticket as `$link`; and the project.
+These are all Genshi Text Templates that will be rendered with a context that includes the ticket in its current state AFTER the workflow action has been applied; the ticket's values before any changes were made, as an `old_ticket` dictionary; the author and comment of the current change, if any; a link to the ticket as `$link`; and the project.

 All of these must be defined for each notification; the plugin will